 - Wide range of gears

-- Best of no worlds – neither a true road bike nor an off-roader
+- Best of no worlds – neither a true road nor an off-roader

 - Fragile – can be damaged on curbs

-More and more popular each year, the hybrid brings the flat handlebars and upright riding position of a mountain bike together with the slick tyres and thin wheels of a racer.
+More and more popular each year, the hybrid brings the flat handlebars and upright riding position together with the slick tyres and thin wheels of a racer.
+Often people are upgrading their riding experience by adding carbon wheels to make their commuting that little bit smoother.

-The resulting bike still isn’t as fast as a racer but far quicker than a mountain bike.
+The result still isn’t as fast as a racer but far quicker than a mountain.
 With the flat bars and more upright position, it’s also more comfortable.
-Check out our hybrid bike reviews page for the latest hybrid bike details.
+Check out our hybrid bike reviews page for the latest hybrid details.

 Nevertheless, with it’s less sturdy wheels they can be prone to damage if you are going up curbs and slicing through potholes.

-Great for cruising over short distances, to the shops or to work, with a very upright riding position, these bikes are built for comfort rather than speed.
-Check out our review of the best town bikes available on the market.
+Great for cruising over short distances, to the shops or to work, with a very upright riding position, these are built for comfort rather than speed.

 - Very comfortable